mide2020-16/AirBnB_clone/README.md

 ## Description

-This project is a practice project to reprodce the airbnb of real time
+This project is a practice project to reproduce the airbnb of real time

 ## Uses